History of Ty-Mawr Farm

 The mid-1700s: Richard Davies and Philip de Crespigny

 Through marriage again, the house passed onto the Davies family of Cwrt Y Gollen, during the mid-1700s.
 Richard Davies had gained a very large estate, including the neighbouring manor of Blaenllynfi.
 He sold the house in 1794 at Mr Christie’s auction house in London (now the world-famous Christie’s).
 We have a copy of the advertisement for the sale of the house, and in this, it is described as “a good old stone built and slated Mansion House... to which the present Proprietor meant to have added a regular Building” and that the estate circles 20 miles, containing over 2000 acres of land!
 This shows the size of the estate massed by Richard Davies.
 The man who bought the estate was Philip Champion de Crespigny, who was a well-known member of the upper class and owned lots of property in Britain.
 It was de Crespigny who finished the building work mentioned in the advertisement, which forms the buildings which stand at Ty Mawr today.

-DeCrespigny also owned a lot of land, as well as the huge estate he purchased from Richard Davies.
+DeCrespigny also owned a lot of lands, as well as the huge estate he purchased from Richard Davies.
 De Crespigny and his son Charles Fox Champion de Crespigny were at times the High Sheriff of Breconshire.

 1800 onwards: from the mansion to a farmhouse